Jay Parini: Journalism and media appearances

-With Devon Jersild, Parini adapted his historical novel Benjamin's Crossing into a screenplay, which is currently in pre-production.

 Iraq War protest

 Parini, along with Julia Alvarez and Galway Kinnell, was invited to read his poetry at the White House in 2003.
 However, First Lady Laura Bush canceled the event after learning the poets were intending to protest against the Iraq War.
 Noelia Rodriguez, a spokeswoman for Mrs. Bush said: “While Mrs. Bush respects the right of all Americans to express their opinions, she, too, has opinions and believes it would be inappropriate to turn a literary event into a political forum.”
 Parini responded: "For poets to remain silent at a time of national crisis is unconscionable," he said.
 Fellow poet Julia Alvarez added: "Why be afraid of us, Mrs. Bush?
 You're married to a scarier fellow."
 Parini said it was naive for organizers to think he and other poets would check their politics at the door of an event sponsored by the first lady.
 In response to Mrs. Bush's decision, Parini joined a group of poets that took part in a reading on February 16, 2003, at the Congregational Church in Manchester, Vermont, called "A Poetry Reading in Honor of the Right to Protest as a Patriotic and Historical Tradition".
 The event was attended by over 700 people, and received national attention, bringing in over 50 reporters and warranting coverage by C-SPAN and 60 Minutes.

 In 2010, Parini and Christopher Hitchens debated religion, the invasion of Iraq, and the war on terror at the Pages & Places Book Festival in Scranton, Pennsylvania, which drew more than 2,000 people.